-The Central Utilities Internal Service Fund is responsible for the administration and fiscal management of electricity services provided to the state.
+The Central Utilities Internal Service Fund is responsible for the administration and fiscal management of electricity and natural gas services provided to the state.

-This unit processes all monthly payments for over 1,600 electric accounts to the state's primary supplier of electricity, National Grid.
+This Office of Energy Resources processes all monthly payments for over 2,055 electric accounts to the state's primary suppliers of electricity, Direct Energy and National Grid.
+The Office of Energy Resources processes monthly payments for over 137 natural gas accounts to the State's primary supplier of natural gas, Direct Energy.
+In addition, they process the delivery charges of electricity and natural gas to the State's primary distribution provider, National Grid.
 Expenditures are then billed to the respective agencies based upon the electricity usage determined by the meters assigned to that agency.
-In addition, this unit's overhead costs are allocated to user agencies based upon the number of meters assigned to the agency.

 Without this Internal Service Fund, each state agency would be independently responsible for paying electric bills for the meters assigned to that agency.
 This would require an internal distribution of costs to all applicable accounts within the agency, a service that is now provided by the central unit.
+The State has an arrangement with National Grid and Direct Energy where the centralization of electricity and natural gas provided cost avoidance of late charges due to the efficiencies of a central billing model.